Archived Blogs from Psychology, Philosophy and Real Life

 “The Adventure of Response-ability” Comments, Page 1

-16 Responses (3 Discussion Threads) to “The Adventure of Response-ability”
+16 Comments (3 Discussion Threads) on “The Adventure of Response-ability”

 I’ve taken to using “accountable” and “responsible” as words to distinguish the difference between what we are are held to account for (account-able) as opposed to what we are able to respond to (response-able).
 When we or someone who’s opinion we value make us accountable for something for which we are not primarily responsible, suffering results.
 Stephen R. Covey says the same thing in a different way with his concepts of “area of concern” and “area of influence”.